One Fish, Two Fish, Places That Look Dr. Seuss-ish

 Finally, A Few Seuss-Themed Sites . . .

-• The Dr. Seuss National Memorial Sculpture Garden, located in Seuss’s hometown of Springfield, Massachusetts USA, has bronze versions of several popular Seuss characters including a 14-foot (4-meter) tall Horton the Elephant.
+Located in Seuss’s hometown, the Seuss National Memorial Sculpture Garden has bronze versions of several popular Seuss characters including a 14-foot (4-meter) tall Horton the Elephant.
+The sculpture garden is small but Seuss fans traveling in Western Massachusetts will likely find it a nice little stop.

-• Also in Orlando you’ll find the Dr. Seuss Suite at Universal’s Loews Portofino Bay Hotel.
+Where to stay: Why the Dr. Seuss Suite at the Loews Portofino Bay Hotel of course!
 The suite (photo below) has both a kids bedroom and an adult one, each with their own flatscreen TVs and yellow and orange Seuss-themed furniture.

 BUY DR. SEUSS BOOKS | BOOK A VACATION | FOLLOW US ON TWITTER